American hockey coach Wroblewski sidelined by COVID-19 - ExBulletin

 He said another benefit is that assistant coaches Josh Sciba and Shelley Looney practice, it will allow them to become more familiar with the systems Wroblewski has introduced, and help develop their rapport with players.

-Wroblewski was hired on May 31 to replace Joel Johnson, who coached the team to a silver medal at the Beijing Winter Games in February.
+Wroblewski has been hired May 31, replacing Joel Johnson, who coached the team to a silver medal at the Beijing Winter Games in February.
 Johnson stepped down after a year as part of his commitment to coach the University of St. Thomas’ women’s program.

 The team will travel to Denmark on Thursday after a pre-tournament camp in Buffalo, New York.